Contracts Entered on Behalf of the Estate

 Unless otherwise provided in the contract, a personal representative is not individually liable on a contract properly entered into in his fiduciary capacity in the course of administration of the estate unless he fails to reveal his representative capacity and identify the estate in the contract.

 A.R.S. § 14-3808(A)The key is disclosure.
-When signing any contract during estate administration, the personal representative must clearly identify themselves as acting on behalf of the estate, not in their personal capacity.
-Failing to do so can shift the obligation from the estate to the representative individually.
+The representative must clearly state they are acting on behalf of the estate when signing any contract.
+Failing to do so can shift the obligation to them personally.

 Torts and Ownership Obligations